Alan Bradley (Coronation Street): 1986

-By then, Alan began to date both Gloria and Rita without either's knowledge – and eventually sleeps with Gloria.
-The women eventually realised that he was two-timing them.
-When Rita told Alan that she was aware of his two-timing behaviour, he admitted to sleeping with Gloria and was forced by Rita to choose which of the two he wishes to be with.
-He ended up choosing Rita after Gloria had already ended her relationship with Alan after confronting him about his affair.
-Alan and Rita managed to slowly rebuild their romance and put their rocky start behind them.
+Alan begins dating both Gloria and Rita without either's knowledge, eventually having sex with Gloria.
+The women eventually realize he is dating both of them.
+Rita tells Alan that she is aware of his behaviour and he admits to sleeping with Gloria.
+Rita forces him to choose which of the two he wishes to be with.
+He ends up choosing Rita, as Gloria already ended her relationship with Alan after confronting him about the affair.
+Alan and Rita manage to slowly rebuild their romance and put their rocky start behind them.

-By September 1986, Alan was made redundant and his pride kept him from telling Rita; however, she discovered this from fellow resident Mavis Riley.
-A new job soon came up for Alan in Liverpool, and Rita convinced him to take it even though it meant three months in Dubai; Alan agreed to take the job and later arranges for Jenny to move in with Rita.
+In September 1986, Alan is made redundant and his pride keeps him from telling Rita; however, she discovers this from fellow resident, Mavis Riley (Thelma Barlow).
+A new job soon came up for Alan in Liverpool, and Rita convinces him to take it even though it means three months in Dubai; Alan agrees to take the job and arranges for Jenny to move in with Rita.

+1987

-In January 1987, a year after he had first arrived in Weatherfield, Alan returned to the news that Jenny had been in a car crash in Rita's car.
-When he visited his daughter, Alan learned that she has been dating her schoolmate Martin Platt (Sean Wilson) and suspected that he had caused the crash knowing that Martin often sped in his car.
-Alan later confronted Martin and was ready to hit him, but Jenny admitted that she'd been the one who was driving.
-Martin and Jenny later confessed to the police, with a little persuasion from Alan, but Rita refused to press charges so nothing came of it.
-Alan thanked Rita and told her he would compensate her from the money he was earning in Dubai.
-He then continued to woo Rita and sought to take the next step by proposing to her.
-Despite expecting Rita to say yes, Alan was astonished when she said no, with Rita stating that she preferred for them to just carry on as partners.
+In January 1987, a year after he first arrived in Weatherfield, Alan returns to the news that Jenny had been in a car crash in Rita's car.
+When he visits his daughter, Alan learns that she had been dating her schoolmate, Martin Platt (Sean Wilson), and suspects that he had caused the crash knowing that Martin often sped in his car.
+Alan later confronts Martin and is ready to hit him, but Jenny admits that she had been driving.
+Alan convinces Martin and Jenny later confess to the police, but Rita refuses to press charges so nothing comes of it.
+Alan thanks Rita and tells her he will compensate her from the money he was earning in Dubai.
+He then continues to woo Rita and proposes to her.
+Alan is shocked when she says no, with Rita stating that she prefer for them to carry on as partners.

-Following his return from Dubai, Alan moved in to Rita's house and began to spend more quality time with Jenny, which partly helped took his mind from the disappointment of Rita declining his proposal.
-Alan soon took an interest in The Kabin, opening a video library and installing an electric till within the shop to modernise it.
-His changes worried Mavis Riley (Thelma Barlow), as she suspected that Alan was worming his way into The Kabin – just as he had done with Rita's affections – and might plan to have her replaced.
-Mavis confided to her husband Derek Wilton (Peter Baldwin) about her suspicions and he questioned Alan about this on Mavis' behalf.
-In response, Alan threatened Mavis and Derek to stay away from him; Rita soon learned what Alan was doing and told him to not make any more changes at her shop.
+Following his return from Dubai, Alan moves into Rita's house and begins to spend more quality time with Jenny, which helps take his mind off of Rita's rejection.
+Alan soon takes an interest in Rita's shop, The Kabin, opening a video library and installing an electric till within the shop to modernize it.
+His changes worry Mavis, as she suspect that Alan is worming his way into The Kabin and might plan to have her replaced.
+Mavis confides to her husband, Derek Wilton (Peter Baldwin), about her suspicions and he questions Alan about this on Mavis' behalf.
+In response, Alan threatens Mavis and Derek to stay away from him; Rita soon learns what Alan was doing and tells him to not make any more changes at her shop.